-“Join the American Alpine Club, CAMP USA, and Five Ten in Bishop, California this November 4th to 6th, 2016 for the annual Eastside throwdown, the Bishop Fall Highball.
+“Join the American Alpine Club, CAMP USA, and Five Ten in Bishop, California for the annual Eastside throwdown the first weekend in November, the Bishop Fall Highball.
 This 3-day grassroots climbing festival is a true celebration of climbing and the climbing community of the Eastern Sierra!”

 - Climbing Clinics

 - Reel Rock Film Tour